Compare

 A few notes on reading this table:

-- HubSpot is actually price-competitive at Starter.
-Starter Customer Platform is $9/seat/month annual on the current promotional rate (standard annual list is $15; monthly is $20) and includes Marketing, Sales, Service, Content, Commerce, and Data Hubs at Starter tier. source A two-founder B2B SaaS in its first year can legitimately run on Starter for $20–40/month.
-That's cheaper than Hydra Starter.
-Price is not the headline win for Hydra vs HubSpot — support-product depth is.
+- HubSpot is genuinely price-competitive at Starter.
+Starter Customer Platform is $20/seat/month standard, with promotional rates as low as $7/seat/month on annual commitment or $10/seat/month month-to-month, and it includes Marketing, Sales, Service, Content, Commerce, and Data Hubs at the Starter tier. source A two-founder B2B SaaS in its first year can legitimately run on Starter for $14 to $40/month.
+That can be cheaper than Hydra Starter.
+Price is not the headline win for Hydra vs HubSpot.
+Support and inbound-qualification depth is.

 Price is the proof point, not the pitch.
-The real question is whether you want a support-led platform with native CRM on one object model, or a marketing-led bundle where support is the thinnest Hub.
+The real question is whether you want a support-led platform with native CRM and an inbound qualification engine on one object model, or a marketing-led bundle where support is the thinnest Hub and qualification is stitched across three SKUs.

 Where Hydra wins